Nibleash/Nibleash/README.md

   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=Nibleash&layout=compact&theme=dark" alt="top-langs" />
 </p>

-*NOTE: 'Most Used Languages' does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github*
+*NOTE: 'Most Used Languages' does not indicate my skill level or something like that, it's a GitHub metric of which languages i have the most code on GitHub.*

 <p align="center">
   Visitors Count<br>